gituser-rk/led-wall-clock/README.md

 sudo ./ledclock.py -d start
 ```
 # To Do
-- Use a more generic weather API
+- change value retrieval from "simple-html" to mqtt-subscriber
 - Move configuration to a separate file
-- Implement dimming based on TSL2591 light sensor
+- Implement dimming based on some I2C ambient light sensor
-- Add forecast screen (toggle on a timer)